Benidrissa/pricerounding_extension/README_NEW.md

 ### Testing
 Use the included test files:
 - `debug.html` - Basic price detection testing
 - `ecommerce-test.html` - E-commerce structured price testing
 - `ecommerce-complete-test.html` - Comprehensive testing with all features
-- `auto-ecommerce-test.html` - Automatic detection verification
-- `fractional-test.html` - Verify ".00" fractional part display

 ### Adding New E-commerce Sites
 To add support for a new e-commerce site, modify the `ecommerceConfigs` object in `content.js`: